awsdocs/aws-elemental-mediastore-user-guide/doc_source/IAM-user-create.md

 In this procedure, you will use the AWS account root user to create your first IAM user\.
 You will add this IAM user to an Administrators group, to ensure that you have access to all services and their resources in your account\.
 The next time that you access your AWS account, you should sign in with the credentials for this IAM user\.

-To create an IAM user with limited permissions, see [[ERROR] BAD/MISSING LINK TEXT](setting-up-IAM-users-create-nonadmin.md)\.
+To create an IAM user with limited permissions, see [Creating a Non\-Admin IAM User](setting-up-IAM-users-create-nonadmin.md)\.

 **To create an IAM user for yourself and add the user to an Administrators group**